A quern is a hand-operated mill used to grind grain into a meal or flour.

 Some, called “beehive” querns, would have you essentially just turn the bottom part instead on a flat stone surface, and the meal would come out the side.

-The Ancient Greeks used Querns.
-Querns were introduced by Celts from Europe into the UK during the 1st century AD (though some feel that Querns had already been used in the UK, in areas such as south Yorkshire, since the Iron Age.)
+The Ancient Greeks used querns.
+Querns were introduced by Celts from Europe into England during the 1st century AD (though some feel that querns had already been used in the England, in areas such as south Yorkshire, since the Iron Age.)

 By the start of the 1400s, many landowners, both secular and ecclesiastical, had managed to make querns a rare, forbidden item.